Home > CPU > CPU Buyer's Guide

 Cache

-The cache goes down the same line.
-This is a small amount of very fast memory that is built into the CPU and is used to store frequently accessed data.
-A larger cache can improve the performance of the CPU, as it allows it to access data more quickly.
+The cache follows the same pattern.
+It is a small amount of very fast memory built into the CPU and used to store frequently accessed data.
+A larger cache can improve the CPU’s performance by allowing it to access data more quickly.
 This means that you should be able to get better load times, reduced access time, and better in-game performance.

 Temperature and cooling solutions